edwardshturman/site/app/projects/cue.md

 ### Waitlist

 I [posted about Cue on X](https://x.com/edwardshturman/status/1662181707955486722) and we got a decent amount of students signing up for the beta.
-In August, we sent out the invites.
+In August 2023, we sent out the invites.

 <GalleryCard
   title="Waitlist invite email"
   src="/assets/cue-waitlist-email.gif"
 />

-## Future

-In Spring 2024, Sanjana and I presented at a Gen AI talk at USF.
-We talked about all things prompt engineering and AI for education.

-On the roadmap are Google Docs and Notion integrations, and many more exciting features to ship.
-For the time being, though, we're putting the project on pause, looking forward to a clearer semester.
-Maybe we'll have some notes to transform. :)
+Since then, we've put development on pause as we push through a heavy junior year in computer science.
+We hope to return shortly thereafter!

+In the meantime, you can check out Cue's [landing page](https://cue.study), [documentation](https://docs.cue.study), and [source code](https://github.com/compsigh/cue).